How to make Chicken Al Pastor

 HOW TO MAKE chicken al pastor

-Once you have your marinade ingredients assembled, this recipe for Chicken Al Pastor comes together quickly!
-Let’s take a closer look at how to make it (full recipe in the recipe card at the bottom of the post):
+Once you have your marinade ingredients assembled, this recipe comes together quickly!
+Let’s take a closer look at how to make this recipe with step-by-step photos (full recipe in the printable recipe card at the bottom of the post):

 • Step 1: Prepare the Al Pastor marinade.
 Toast the guajillo chiles in a dry skillet until fragrant.
 Then, cover with water and simmer until softened.
 Transfer the chiles to a blender along with the remaining marinade ingredients.
 Blend until smooth.

 • Step 2: Marinate the chicken.
 Add the chicken to a shallow dish or zip-top bag.
-Toss to coat thoroughly in the marinade, then let marinate in the refrigerator for at least 8 hours.
+Toss to coat thoroughly in the marinade, then refrigerate for at least 8 hours.

 a collage showing how to make chicken al pastor recipe by simmering chilies, blending chiles, achiote paste, onions, garlic, pineapple juice, oregano and cumin together, than adding to chicken thighs in a bowl